Irreducible modules for equivariant map superalgebras and their extensions: Abstract

 \section{Abstract}

-Let $\Gamma$ be a group acting on a scheme $X$ and on a Lie superalgebra $\g$.
+Let $\Gamma$ be a group acting on a scheme $X$ and on a Lie superalgebra $\g$, both defined over an algebraically closed field of characteristic zero $\C$.
 The corresponding equivariant map superalgebra $M(\g, X)^\Gamma$ is the Lie superalgebra of equivariant regular maps from $X$ to $\g$.
-In this paper we complete the classification of finite-dimensional irreducible $M(\g, X)^\Gamma$-modules when $\g$ is a finite-dimensional simple Lie superalgebra, $X$ is of finite type, and $\Gamma$ is a finite abelian group acting freely on the rational points of $X$.
-We also describe extensions between these irreducible modules in terms of extensions between modules for certain finite-dimensional Lie superalgebras.
-As an application, when $\Gamma$ is trivial and $\lie g$ is of type $B(0,n)$, we describe the block decomposition of the category of finite-dimensional $M(\g, X)^\Gamma$-modules in terms of spectral characters for $\g$.
+In this paper we complete the classification of finite-dimensional irreducible $M(\g, X)^\Gamma$-modules when $\g$ is a finite-dimensional simple Lie superalgebra, $X$ is of finite type and $\Gamma$ is a finite abelian group acting freely on the rational points of $X$, by classifying these $M(\g,X)^\Gamma$-modules in the case where $\lie g$ is a periplectic Lie superalgebra.
+We also describe extensions between irreducible modules in terms of homomorphisms and extensions between modules for certain finite-dimensional Lie superalgebras.